Anne Runyan, Ph.D.

 University of Cincinnati

-Address: Department of Political Science, University of Cincinnati, PO Box 210375
+Address: Professor Emerita, School of Public and International Affairs, University of Cincinnati, PO Box 210375

 City: Cincinnati, OH, Ohio - 45221-0375